 Above all, marketplaces are contributing to retailers’ bottom lines.
 On average, retailers earned $14,796 of net revenue per seller during 2020.
 Extended, this meant that every 68 sellers yielded $1 million in incremental revenue for marketplace retailers.
-Retailers would be wise to think of their ability to recruit, onboard swiftly, and orchestrate their network of high-quality sellers as a core competitive differentiator.
+Retailers would be wise to think of their ability to recruit, onboard swiftly, and orchestrate their network of high-quality sellers and referral marketing partners as a core competitive differentiator.

 To sum up

 The digital-first time accelerated in 2020, as eCommerce penetration increased by years in a matter of weeks.
 Innovative retailers operating an enterprise marketplace have paved a path to achieve higher – and sustainable – growth by turning to a curated network of third-party sellers.